Many of us revel in the novelty of having a bird talk back to us.

 Although one of the smallest macaw species, Hahn’s macaws can become good talkers with training.

-Hahn’s macaws are a great choice for people who want to bring a small talking parrot into their home but can’t accommodate a large macaw due to space restrictions, perhaps due to living in an apartment.
+Hahn’s macaws are ideal for people who want to bring a small talking parrot into their home but can’t accommodate a large macaw due to space restrictions, perhaps due to living in an apartment.

-They’re vibrantly-colored birds, boasting a mostly green feathered body with a yellow underbelly and a rich blue forehead and crown.
+They’re vibrantly-colored birds, boasting a mostly green feathered body with a yellow underbelly, a rich blue forehead, and a crown.

-- Greenwing macaws: Showcasing bright red feathers like the parrots of old pirate movies, these intensely sociable macaws can make great communicators with the right training.
+- Greenwing macaws: Showcasing bright red feathers like the parrots of old pirate movies, these sociable macaws can become good communicators with the right training.

-- Military macaws: Green bodied with a red forehead of feathers, they can be sociable and even-tempered when shown the right care and attention.
+- Military macaws: Green-bodied with a red forehead of feathers, they can be friendly and even-tempered when shown the right care and attention.

-- Severe macaws: These macaws are full of personality with high levels of communication and speech capabilities when trained and exposed to socialization with humans.
+- Severe macaws: These macaws are full of personality with excellent communication and speech capabilities when trained and exposed to socialization with humans.

-Each macaw boasts its own personality and features, making them challenging to care for yet charming parrots for those owners seeking companionship from a talking pet bird.
+Each macaw boasts its own personality and features, making them challenging to care for yet charming parrots for people seeking companionship from a talking pet bird.

 How Easy Is It To Teach Macaws To Talk?